0xSultan/0xSultan.github.io/_posts/DFIR/2024-09-16-Xintra-Crash-Dump-Analysis.md

 <img src="/assets/images/dfir/xintra_crash_dump/image7.png" width="700" style="display: block; margin: 0 auto"/>

-Found the vulnerable endpoint `/EventHandler.asmx` in the file `w3wp (5).DMP` with the full URI of the malicious POST request.
+Found the vulnerable endpoint `/EventHandler.asmx` in the file `w3wp (5).DMP` with the full URI of the POST request.
 Using netext, we can also display the timestamp of the request as shown:

 <img src="/assets/images/dfir/xintra_crash_dump/image8.png" alt="image8.png" style="display: block; margin: 0 auto"/>

-Different approach is by the `MEX` plugin again, The `!mex.AspxPagesExt` command provides stats for the processed ASPX pages requests which have run and currently running when the memory dump was taken.
+Different approach is by the `MEX` plugin again, The `!mex.AspxPagesExt` command provides stats for the processed ASPX pages requests which have run and currently running when the dump was taken.

 <img src="/assets/images/dfir/xintra_crash_dump/image9.png" alt="image9.png" style="display: block; margin: 0 auto"/>